 Children in Year 3 will cover an exciting range of topics in-depth, with a key focus on investigations and creative thinking.
 Some of the children’s lessons will link to that week’s key question focus; all lessons will be meaningful and purposeful.
 In Music, alongside their theory lessons, children will have a weekly recorder lesson with their teacher, where they will learn simple melodies and develop a basic knowledge of rhythmic and some melodic notation.
 Children will have lots of opportunities to perform and showcase their talents throughout the academic year!
 The children will travel back in time to discover the Stone Age, The Iron Age and Ancient Egypt through a range of inspiring activities.
 In Art, the children will explore the work of Pablo Picasso, Vincent Van Gogh, Andy Warhol and the contemporary artist Yayoi Kusama; creating their own interpretations of their famous works.
 Personal Development and Well-being is an important aspect of the Year 3 curriculum, with children learning about the importance of a healthy lifestyle through diet and exercise.
 They will be given opportunities and support to articulately express their views and demonstrate their own self-worth and that of others.

-In English, children will be exposed to a wide range of high quality and stimulating texts, including The Creakers, The Promise and Marvel Avengers stories, in which they will continue to develop their fluency and comprehension skills.
+Our English curriculum is taught through high-quality key-texts, which often link to our wider curriculum.
+The Year 3 texts include: Leon and the Place Between by Angela McAllister, How to Wash a Woolly Mammoth by Michelle Robinson, The Pebble in my Pocket: A History of Our Earth by Meredith Hopper, Marcy and the Riddle of the Sphinx by Joe Stanton, How to Make a Better World: For Every Kid That Wants to Make a Difference by Kelly Swift, The Promise by Nicola Davies and Bright Bursts of Colour by Matt Goodfellow.
 They will use their reading to further study the purpose of different text types, focusing on the choice of an author’s words and structure and inferring character’s motives, thoughts and feelings.
 Children will use these texts to influence and inspire their writing, with a focus on writing in paragraphs around a theme and structuring longer pieces using organisational devices such as subheadings.
 They will begin to write more complex sentences by including a wide range of subordinating conjunctions, both in the middle and at the start of a sentence.
 They will also learn to punctuate direct speech correctly and use technical vocabulary including verbs and adjectives for impact.

 In Mathematics, children will be exposed to a range of fluency, reasoning and problem-solving activities to use and develop efficient written and mental methods and perform calculations accurately with numbers of up to three digits.
 They will also begin to use inverse operations to estimate and check answers.
 In shape, children will draw and complete shapes with reflective symmetry and use mathematical vocabulary relating to 2D and 3D.
 Alongside this, children will learn how to calculate the perimeter of different shapes.
 Furthermore, children will continue to learn their multiplication tables focusing on 3, 4 and 8.
 Mathematics will contain a level of mastery so that children can show a deepened level of understanding and apply the learnt skills across different problems and situations.